Step 1 – Contact us

 Step 6 – Benefits will be transferred

 If there is a final determination that the order is a QDRO (and after the 30 days are up), the funds awarded in the order will be transferred to a Plan account for the Alternate Payee.
-This process—called “segregation”—usually takes 10 – 30 business days.
+This process—called “segregation”—can take up to 30 business days.